 There are hundreds of different types of kimchi made with different vegetables as the main ingredients, but two ingredients that are traditionally included is napa cabbage and/or daikon radishes.

-Our recipe today does use the napa cabbage, but also includes green tomatoes and semi-hot chile peppers as key ingredients.
+Our recipe for Korean green kimchi does use the napa cabbage, but also includes green tomatoes and semi-hot chile peppers as key ingredients.

 How to Use Kimchi

-Many, many Korean dishes come with a side of kimchi.
+Many, many Korean meals come with a side of kimchi.
 It is also popular as a condiment used to enhance hamburgers and hotdogs.
-One of my favorite ways to use kimchi is in these high-protein kimchi pancakes.
+One of my favorite ways to use tomato kimchi is in these high-protein kimchi pancakes.

 What Vegetables are Used in Kimchi?